 Percival knows the identity of Merlin.
 It's his job to protect Merlin from the Assassin.

 The Evil team consists of basic minions including the Assassin.
-Evil has also 3 unique characters: Mordred who stays invisible to Merlin, Morgana (will be shown to Percival as a possible Merlin) and Oberon (the stays unknown to the other members of the evil team).
+Evil also has three unique characters: Mordred who stays invisible to Merlin, Morgana (will be shown to Percival as a possible Merlin) and Oberon (the stays unknown to the other members of the evil team).

-The special characters (except Merlin and the Assassin) are all optional and can be used to balance the teams in case you find one side always winning.
+The special characters (except Merlin and the Assassin) are all optional and can be used to balance the teams in case you find one side always wins.

-The selected players in the team will then receive a pair of quest cards that say 'Pass' and 'Fail'.
+The selected players on the team will then receive a pair of quest cards that say 'Pass' and 'Fail'.
 The good players must always select 'Pass' but the evil players can choose.

-If there is one fail card, evil will win the quest, else good will win.
+If there is one fail card, evil will win the quest, else good will prevail.

-When one site win the majority of the quests, the game ends.
+When one side wins the majority of the quests, the game ends.
 If the Good team has won, then the evil team will have one more time to win if the Assassin can reveal Merlin.